ravikanagpal/AI_React_Chat_Bot/README.md

    python -m http.server 8085
    ```
 5. Access the frontend in your browser at `http://localhost:8085/frontend.html`

+---

+## Database Notes

+- SQLite file `chat.db` will be created in the default backend working directory.

+---

 ## Testing
 Run the tests using `pytest`: